GonzaloAlcalaGD/capstone_project/README.md

 To start the pipeline first you'll need to unpause all the dags like in the following image
 ![Airflow DAGS ON](https://raw.githubusercontent.com/GonzaloAlcalaGD/data_generators/main/images/Screen%20Shot%202022-10-25%20at%2014.57.30.png)

+After all DAG's are unpaused you simply need to run the **generate_data** DAG to start the whole pipeline.

+After the data generation completes all the following dags will get triggered in the following order:

+1. load_and_normalize_data_headers
+    - Data will be loaded into Spark Dataframes and headers will get normalized and will be saved into .parquet format
+    - Trigger next pipeline step
+2. unify_transform_enrich_data
+    - Here .parquet data will be loaded and unified into a single Dataframe
+    - Then it will perfom transformations for DataTypes in the unified Dataframe
+    - Unified Dataframe will get enriched (We get rid of null values)
+    - Transformed and enriched data will be saved into HDFS
+    - Trigger next pipeline step
+3. enriched_data_aggregations
+    - Unified and enriched Dataframe will be loaded
+    - Perfomed aggregations Dataframes will be saved into HDFS

+Data storage for .parquet files

+All parquet files will be saved inside **./airflow/dags/storage/...**

+Data stored inside HDFS can be accessed following the next steps

+1. Open a new tab in your web browser
+2. In the navbar click on **Utilities**
+3. Go to **Browse the file system**
+4. Data should be under the following directories
+    - Data aggregations:
+        - /aggregations/cities_transactions
+        - /aggregations/online_offline
+        - /aggregations/store_metrics
+    - Transformed and enriched data:
+        - /transformed_unified_and_enriched_dataframe